LRT in

 Photo by page author

-Northbound at Patapsco
+Northbound LRT at Patapsco.

 Patapsco station is a little over 800 metres north of Baltimore Highlands.
 This side-platform station has parking for 216 vehicles on its west side, along with connections for six bus routes.

 After leaving the station and passing over Patapsco Avenue, the line curves a little to the northwest to parallel a railway line for about 800 metres.
 The LRT then passes through a fly-under to cross under the railway line and continue in a northward direction for about another 1.1 km before reaching Cherry Hill station.
+Cherry Hill has no parking facilities, but there are connections to three bus routes.

 Another 600 metres to the north is Westport station, situated at the west end of the harbour.
 This station also has side platforms, no parking facilities, but does have connections to two bus routes.